OCHA-DAP/kalendar/README.md

-In climatology, data is often reported in multi-day formats, such as dekads (a 10 day definition) or pentads (a 5 day definition). kalendar is a Python package with ``datetime.date`` extensions for dekadal and pentadal calendar definitions that make it easier to work with such climate data.
+In climatology, data is often reported in multi-day formats, such as dekads (a 10 day definition) or pentads (a 5 day definition). kalendar is a Python package with ``datetime.date`` extensions for dekadal and pentadal (coming) calendar definitions that make it easier to work with such climate data.

 ## Installing